SharePoint/PnP-Guidance/articles/Synchronize-term-groups-sample-app-for-SharePoint.md

 ## Before you begin
 <a name="sectionSection0"> </a>

-To get started, download the  [Core.MMSSync](https://github.com/OfficeDev/PnP/tree/master/Samples/Core.MMSSync) sample app from the [Office 365 Developer patterns and practices](https://github.com/OfficeDev/PnP/tree/dev) project on GitHub.
+To get started, download the  [Core.MMSSync](https://github.com/OfficeDev/PnP/tree/master/Samples/Core.MMSSync) sample add-in from the [Office 365 Developer patterns and practices](https://github.com/OfficeDev/PnP/tree/dev) project on GitHub.

 Before you run this app, you'll need permission to access the term store in the managed metadata service.
 Figure 1 shows the Office 365 admin center where these permissions are assigned.